Vectorium-project/vectorium-plus/README.md

 -------------------

-The latest default branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/VectoriumPlusorg/VCTPwalletsource/tags) are created regularly to indicate new official, stable release versions of VectoriumPlus Core.
+The latest default branch is regularly built and tested, but is not guaranteed to be completely stable  are created regularly to indicate new official, stable release versions of VectoriumPlus Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).